What is eye cancer?

 Two types of cancers can be found in the eye.

-Primary intraocular cancers are cancers that start inside the eyeball.
+Primary intraocular cancers start inside the eyeball.
 In adults, melanoma is the most common primary intraocular cancer, followed by primary intraocular lymphoma.
 These 2 cancers are the focus of this document.

-In children, retinoblastoma (a cancer arising from cells in the retina) is the most common primary intraocular cancer, and medulloepithelioma is the next most common (but is still extremely rare).
+In children, retinoblastoma (a cancer that starts in cells in the retina) is the most common primary intraocular cancer, and medulloepithelioma is the next most common (but is still extremely rare).
 These childhood cancers are discussed in our document Retinoblastoma.

 Intraocular melanoma (melanoma of the eye)